 Table of contents

-Norway’s development programme focuses on climate change and renewable energy, global health, gender equality and sexual and reproductive health and rights, food security, reducing inequality and humanitarian assistance.
-An increasing share of the budget is also spent on humanitarian assistance.
+Norway’s development programme focuses on climate change and renewable energy, global health, gender equality and sexual and reproductive health and rights, food security, reducing inequality, and humanitarian assistance.
 Norway is committed to spending 1% of gross national income (GNI) as international support for achieving the Sustainable Development Goals (SDGs), placing it among the Development Assistance Committee’s (DAC) most generous providers of official development assistance (ODA).
-Norway’s total ODA decreased in 2024 to USD 5.2 billion (preliminary data), representing 1.02% of gross national income – the highest ODA/GNI ratio among DAC members.
+Norway’s total ODA (USD 5.7 billion, preliminary data) increased in 2025, representing 1.03% of GNI – the highest ODA/GNI ratio among DAC members.

 Policy

 Copy link to PolicyNorway recognises that achieving the SDGs is a shared responsibility, a principle that underpins its approach to development co-operation.
-Norway’s development policy focuses on climate change and renewable energy, global health, gender equality, sexual and reproductive health and rights, food security, reducing inequality, emphasising private sector development, job creation, tax collection, public services and welfare systems.
-Norway also continues to play an important role in supporting peace and reconciliation processes globally and in humanitarian assistance, with a new humanitarian strategy for the period 2024-29.
-Human rights, gender equality, climate and environment, and anti-corruption are cross-cutting priorities.
-The Strategy for Norwegian Engagement with African Countries also guides Norway’s efforts in partner countries.
+Norway’s development policy focuses on climate change and renewable energy, global health, gender equality, sexual and reproductive health and rights, food security, reducing inequality, emphasising private sector development, job creation, tax collection, and public services and welfare systems.
+Norway also continues to play an important role in supporting peace and reconciliation processes globally, supporting the global humanitarian system and upholding international humanitarian law.
+In 2026, a new white paper guiding Norwegian development co-operation is under development.
+The Strategy for Norwegian Engagement with African Countries also continues to guide Norway’s efforts in several key partner countries.

 Findings from OECD-DAC reviews